okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bug fixed in 2022.03.0

-When ThreatInsight evaluated sign-in attempts for unknown users, the threat level was incorrectly displayed as `threatLevel=UNKNOWN` in the System Log.
+* When ThreatInsight evaluated sign-in attempts for unknown users, the threat level was incorrectly displayed as `threatLevel=UNKNOWN` in the System Log.
 (OKTA-471299)

+* The [OAuth token endpoint](/docs/reference/api/oidc/#token) accepted requests that included the `resource` parameter.

 ## February